smart48/larak8/README.md

 There is a [Kubernetes Cronjob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) we can use for Laravel schedules setup.
 Supervisor is still needed it seems though so we will keep the PHP Worker for now.

-### Horizon

-In progress based on code by [Lorenzo Asiello](https://lorenzo.aiello.family/running-laravel-on-kubernetes/) but adjusted to work with starter command properly.

 ## Kubernetes Deployment